sudo-secxyz/crt-scanner/README.md

 ### Logging
-Tool will create a directory using the name of the url given, and then create files corresponding to the discovered urls based on crt.sh common names
+Tool will create a directory using the name of the url given, and then create files corresponding to the discovered urls based on crt.sh common names uses selenium to take screenshots of urls it can visit.